 - Companies will be required to take part in the data protection impact assessment where processing data could result in high risk to individuals.

-The GDPR, although groundbreaking for the safety of consumers, will take some time to implement correctly.
-However, with the deadline fast approaching, companies should be on their way towards compliance.
+The GDPR, although groundbreaking for the safety of consumers, takes considerable time to implement correctly.

 What is the PCI DSS 3.2?

-These regulations were changed in 2016 but were only enforceable as of February of this year.
+These regulations were changed in 2016 are enforceable as of February 2018.
 The Payment Card Industry Data Security Standard is a standard for merchants or service provides that store and process credit card info.

-Perhaps the most important change will occur in this coming July when these providers will have to discontinue support for the Secure Sockets Layer and Transport Layer Security protocols.
+Perhaps the most important change occurred in July when these providers will have to discontinue support for the Secure Sockets Layer and Transport Layer Security protocols.
 Why?
 These protocols are no longer consider secure and can be subject to data breaches.

 In February, several other requirements became effective such as multi-factor authentication, detection, and reporting of critical security controls failure and a six-month penetration test for segmentation controls.